AdeshPawaroo/Coin-Rush/README.md

 - HTLM 5 Canvas

 # Gameplay
+- The player controls the sprite by using either W/A/S/D or the arrow keys.
+- An instruction page is available for the player to assist them.
+- Collect all of the coins / gems that are available around the map.
+- The highscore and current score is tracked and displayed to the player.
+- The player has the choice of selecting which character they desire to play as.
+- The player has the choice of selecting which map they desire to play on.
+- The player has the choice of selecting which game-mode they desire to play.

 In Coin-Rush, users will be able to:
 - Control a sprite and navigate around the map.